 - (a) All fires must be in equipment designed for that use.
-Do not allow open fires within 25 feet of structures. - (b) Each season, at the time of initial occupancy, each living area must have a working approved smoke detector.

-NOTE: The camp operator is not responsible for daily maintenance of the detector or the actions of occupants that defeat its function.

-(c) Provide fire extinguishing equipment in a readily accessible place, not more than 50 feet from each housing unit.
-The equipment must provide protection equal to a 2A:10BC rated extinguisher.

-NOTE: Hoses are acceptable substitutes for extinguishers only if the water supply is constant and reliable.
-Hoses must be immediately available for firefighting use.

-- (d) All living areas with more than one room, built before December 15, 1989, with one door, must have, in addition to a door, a window in each sleeping room that can be an exit in case of fire. - (A) This window must have an openable space at least 24 inches by 24 inches, nominal. - (B) The lowest portion of the opening must be less than 48 inches above the floor. - (C) This window must open directly to the outdoors and be readily openable by the occupants from inside without breaking the glass. - (D) Label the escape window as an emergency exit. - (e) Living areas built on or after December 15, 1989, must meet the requirements for emergency exits in applicable rules of the Building Codes Division of the Oregon Department of Consumer and Business Services, including the following:

-(A) Required emergency exit windows in sleeping rooms must have a clear net opening of at least 5.7 square feet, minimum vertical opening of 22 inches and minimum horizontal opening of 20 inches.
+Do not allow open fires within 25 feet of structures. - (b) [Effective October 1, 2000, e] Each season, at the time of initial occupancy, each living area must have a working approved smoke detector. - NOTE: The camp operator is not responsible for daily maintenance of the detector [n]or the actions of occupants that defeat its function. - (c) Provide fire extinguishing equipment in a readily accessible place, not more than 50 feet from each housing unit.
+The equipment must provide protection equal to a 2A:10BC rated extinguisher. - NOTE: Hoses are acceptable substitutes for extinguishers only if the water supply is constant and reliable.
+Hoses must be immediately available for firefighting use. - (d) All living areas with more than one room, built before December 15, 1989, with one door, [except tents, vehicles, and trailer houses owned by the occupants, ]must have, in addition to a door, a window in each sleeping room that can be an exit in case of fire. - (A) This window must have an openable space at least 24 inches by 24 inches, nominal. - (B) The lowest portion of the opening must be less than 48 inches above the floor. - (C) This window must open directly to the outdoors and be readily openable by the occupants from inside without breaking the glass. - (D) [This window must be in a room other than the room with the outside door.]
+Label the escape window as an emergency exit. - (e) Living areas built on or after December 15, 1989, must meet the requirements for emergency exits in applicable rules of the [Oregon] Building Codes Division of the Oregon Department of Consumer and Business Services, including the following: - (A) Required emergency exit windows in sleeping rooms must have a clear net opening of at least 5.7 square feet, minimum vertical opening of 22 inches and minimum horizontal opening of 20 inches.